harterrt/harterrt/content/mozilla/why_experiment.md

 (3) so that we can observe the result.

-The best example of an experiment I can think of is Ben Franklin flying a kite during a lightening storm ([context](https://www.fi.edu/benjamin-franklin/kite-key-experiment)).
+The best example of an experiment I can think of is Ben Franklin flying a kite during a lightning storm ([context](https://www.fi.edu/benjamin-franklin/kite-key-experiment)).
 He didn't *know* what was going to happen when he flew the kite so he went and found out.